galminyana/galminyana.github.io/Assignment06.md

 ---
 This assignment consists of taking three shellcode samples from shell-storm.org for Linux x86_64 and create polymorphic examples that are no larger than 150% the original size.

-The goal of this task is to mimic the same original functionality, but to beat pattern matching techniques that could be used to fingerprint the payload.
+The goal of this task is to mimic the same original functionality, obfuscating the code, in a try to to beat pattern matching techniques that could be used to fingerprint the payload.

-Below are the three samples choosen with their original code and the polymorphic version with brief explanations on what has been done.
+Below are the three samples choosen, with their original code and the polymorphic version, with brief explanations on what has been done.

 ### Sample 1: `sethostname() & killall 33 bytes shellcode`
 ---